706f6c6c7578/yas/README.md

 # yas
 yas - Yet Another SCOS

-Richard Heathfield, from the Usenet Group sci.crpyt, introduced
+Richard Heathfield, from the Usenet Group sci.crypt, introduced
 his SCOS (sci.crypt open secret) a while ago to the community.

 This is an enhanced version of SCOS, using base64 and allowing